bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/embedded-checkout-tutorial.md

 ## Step 3: Create a Cart

 To proceed to checkout, we'll need an active cart.
-To create one, send a request to the [Server-to-Server Cart API's](https://developer.bigcommerce.com/api-reference/cart-checkout/server-server-cart-api)  `/cart` endpoint:
+To create one, send a request to the [Server-to-Server Cart API's](https://developer.bigcommerce.com/api-reference/cart-checkout/server-server-cart-api)  `/cart` endpoint.

 **`POST`**  `https://api.bigcommerce.com/stores/{{store_hash}}/v3/carts`